getdnsapi/getdns/README.md

     # libtoolize -ci
     # autoreconf -fi

+## Minimal dependencies

+* getdns can be configured for stub resolution mode only with the `--enable-stub-only` option to configure.
+This removed the dependency on `libunbound`.
+* Currently getdns only offers two helper functions to deal with IDN: `getdns_convert_ulabel_to_alabel` and `getdns_convert_alabel_to_ulabel`.
+If you do not need these functions, getdns can be configured to compile without them with the `--without-libidn` option to configure.
+* When both `--enable-stub-only` and `--with-libidn` options are used, getdns had only one dependency left, which is OpenSSL.

 ## Extensions / Event loop dependencies

 The implementation works with a variety of event loops, each built as a separate shared library.
 See [the wiki](https://github.com/getdnsapi/getdns/wiki/Asynchronous-Support#wiki-included-event-loop-integrations) for more details.